edgedb/edgedb-js/packages/ai/README.md

 - `client`: An EdgeDB client instance.
 - `options`: Configuration options for the AI model.
   - `model`: Required.
 Specifies the AI model to use.
-This could be a version of GPT or any other model supported by EdgeDB AI.
+This could be some of the OpenAI, Mistral or Anthropic models supported by EdgeDB AI.
   - `prompt`: Optional.
-Defines the input prompt for the AI model.
-The prompt can be a simple string, an ID referencing a stored prompt, or a custom prompt structure that includes roles and content for more complex interactions.
-The default is the built-in system prompt.
+Defines the input messages for the AI model.
+The prompt can have an `ID` or a `name` referencing a stored prompt.
+The referenced prompt will supply predefined messages.
+Optionally, include a custom list of messages using the `custom` field.
+These custom messages will be concatenated with messages from the stored prompt referenced by `id` or `name`.
+If no `id` or `name` is specified, only the `custom` messages will be used.
+If no `id`, `name`, or `custom` messages are provided, the built-in system prompt will be used by default.

 ### `EdgeDBAI`